-- 11. For taper bore hubs, do not use Anti-seize because this will allow the hub to slide on farther than without, and you may not be able to get it removed.
-Install key in keyway of shaft. - 12.
-Install hub on shaft. - 13.
-If lock washers are being used, install hub cap, lock washers and bolt on shaft. - 14.
-If locking tab is being used, install hub cap, locking tab and bolt on shaft.
+- 10. For taper bore hubs, do not use Anti-seize because this will allow the hub to slide on farther than without, and you may not be able to get it removed.
+Install key in keyway of shaft. - 11.
+Install hub on shaft. - 12.
+If lock washers are being used, install hub cap, lock washers and bolt on shaft. - 13.
+If locking tab is being used, install hub cap, locking tab and bolt on shaft. - 14.
+Tighten bolt and draw hub up shaft to a stop.